How do I obtain a grant application?

 How long does it usually take to receive a reimbursement?

-Once all forms are in order, it usually takes 2 to 4 weeks.
+Once all forms are in order, it generally takes 2 to 4 weeks.

 What are the reimbursement guidelines?